 Trust your intuition.

-This goes hand in hand with staying true to yourself.
 Understanding the importance of being honest with yourself is an evolving process.
 As you grow and discover deeper parts of yourself, you identify what matters most to you and what no longer serves you.
+This goes hand in hand with staying true to yourself.

 If I could tell my younger self one thing – it would be that the answers are already within me and to listen to my inner voice.
 It's easy to get carried away in self-doubt.
 My 20s were full of it.
-However, once I became self-aware of what was most important for my growth, opinions from the outside world started to fade.
+However, once I became self-aware of what was most important for my growth, opinions from the outside world faded.
 I suddenly no longer searched for them.
 I was able to turn the doubt into confidence.
 Most importantly, I learned to trust myself and my journey.